-"The Anchorwoman" is a new short story about Irene Kelly out now in Convicted.
-Irene is a journalism student who hears a comically strange story from someone she knew in high school—a story that Irene comes to believe is no laughing matter.
+CONVICTED includes "The Anchorwoman," Irene is a journalism student who hears a comically odd story from someone she knew in high school—a story that Irene comes to believe is no laughing matter.

 Jan's stories, listed in order of initial publication, include: